Visionlearning: History

-In 1998, Dr. Anthony Carpi, an environmental chemist and then-assistant professor at John Jay College of the City University of New York, designed and launched a prototype Internet learning resource for science students, called The Natural Science Pages.
-This was in part a response to the growing evidence that poor textbook content and deficient teaching materials contribute to inadequate science education.
-The purpose of the prototype was to see if presenting important course information in a new form would improve what students understood, what information they remembered, and how well they performed in their class overall.
+In 1998, Dr. Anthony Carpi, an environmental chemist and then-assistant professor at John Jay College of the City University of New York, designed and launched a prototype called The Natural Science, an Internet learning resource for science students.
+This was in part of a response to the growing evidence that poor textbook content and deficient teaching materials contribute to inadequate science education.
+The purpose of the prototype was to identify whether if presenting important course information in a new form would improve what students understood, what information they remembered, and how well they performed in their class overall.

-What this research showed, through standardized exam scores and student retention data, was that using the prototype significantly improved science comprehension and performance in the targeted natural science course.
-Further evaluations also showed that the prototype helped improve communication skills and student engagement with the course.
+Through standardized exam scores and student retention data, this research showed that using the prototype has significantly improved science comprehension and performance in the targeted natural science course.
+Further evaluations also showed that the prototype helped to improve communication skills and student engagement with the course.

 In response to the success of The Natural Science Pages prototype and with support of the NSF, Carpi developed the Visionlearning project, which brought on a group of scientists and educators to create content and became a website open to students and educators worldwide.
 In the last decade, Visionlearning has evolved into a more comprehensive website that provides free educational materials to support the science, technology, engineering, and mathematics (STEM) disciplines, with translations into Spanish.
-These materials include independent learning modules that focus on distinct topics within STEM disciplines, teaching resources, a MyClassroom tool (similar to Moodle or WebCT) that allows educators to customize and maintain a virtual learning environment for their students, and new media elements to benefit multiple learning styles.
+These materials include independent learning modules that focus on distinct topics within STEM disciplines, teaching resources, and MyClassroom tool (similar to Moodle or WebCT) that allows educators to customize and maintain a virtual learning environment for their students, and new media elements to benefit multiple learning styles.
 A key feature of all of Visionlearning’s material is an emphasis on the process of science and discovery.

 The Process of Science: A Philosophy for Teaching and Learning

 Throughout the development of the learning modules and multimedia tools, Visionlearning has emphasized an importance on teaching science as a process, rather than “a simple set of facts and terms to be memorized.”
-This comes from an organizational ideology that understanding how scientific knowledge evolves better prepares students to engage with the process of discovery and helps to dispel common misconceptions about science.
+This comes from an organizational ideology that understand how scientific knowledge evolves a better prepares for students to engage with the process of discovery and helps to dispel common misconceptions about science.
 The underlying notion is that students will develop independent, objective thinking skills regardless of whether they pursue a career in STEM disciplines, and understand that science is far more than simply conducting experiments in a lab and working with complex mathematical formulas.